 Extract Sources will allow you to open the library into the Projects window as an Integrated Library project.

 Install Library will install the library and add it to your Libraries Panel.

 Before import, make sure the P-CAD importer is installed.
 To do so, follow these instructions here.

-Follow these steps to import symbols & footprints into Altium Designer:
+Follow these steps to import symbols & footprints into Altium Designer using the .lia format: